Discover Cornwall’s traditions at St Piran’s Day

 Cornish Cuisine

-No celebration in Cornwall is complete without indulging in its delicious cuisine, and St Piran’s Day is no exception.
+No Cornish celebration is complete without indulging in its delicious cuisine, and St Piran’s Day is no exception.
 Pasty-making competitions are a common feature, where locals showcase their skills in crafting the perfect Cornish pasty.
 These savoury pastries, filled with meat, potatoes, and vegetables, are a culinary icon of the region.
-Other traditional treats, such as saffron buns and heavy cake, are also enjoyed, providing a true taste of Cornwall’s gastronomic delights.
+Other traditional treats, such as saffron buns and Cornish heavy cake, are also enjoyed, providing a true taste of Cornwall’s gastronomic delights.

 ALSO READ: The best places to eat gluten-free in Cornwall